Four Ideas to Fend Off Your Seasonal Depression

 Maybe at first, it didn’t seem so bad; nothing that binge watching your Netflix show and some well placed sweet treats couldn’t manage.
 But a few weeks later the mood remains.
 If this is the case, try several well practiced techniques to make a change.

-4 Ways to Change the Seasonal Pattern of Depression
+4 Ideas to Change the Seasonal Pattern of Depression

 - Find the Light – Sunlight can activate specific vitamins in your system as well as regulate the amount of melatonin in your body.
 Both of which are connected with your moods.
 Find opportunities, despite the cold or wet, to get outside.
 Some research suggests the morning light is best, but anytime you can make time to get outside during these short daylight times will be helpful.
 You can also add full spectrum light to your house.
 The National Institute of Health recommends a 10000 lux exposure for 30 minutes. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3181778/)